zama-ai/tfhe-rs/tfhe/docs/shortint/operations.md

 }
 ```

-### Bi-variate function evaluations
+#### bi-variate function evaluations

-Using the shortint types offers the possibility to evaluate bi-variate functions, i.e.,
-functions that takes two ciphertexts as input.
-This requires to choose a parameter set
-such that the carry buffer size is at least as large as the message one i.e.,
-PARAM_MESSAGE_X_CARRY_Y with X <= Y.
+Using the shortint types offers the possibility to evaluate bi-variate functions, i.e., functions that takes two ciphertexts as input.
+This requires choosing a parameter set such that the carry buffer size is at least as large as the message one i.e., PARAM\_MESSAGE\_X\_CARRY\_Y with X <= Y.

-In what follows, a simple code example:
+Here is a simple code example:

 ```rust
 use tfhe::shortint::prelude::*;

 fn main() {